gmtsciencedev/scitq/docs/gui.md

 You can expand the stdout (standar output) flow of the command as well, and you will see the One Two Three words we can expect.
 And at one point the blue dot will turn green (succeeded).
 ![task step 6](img/ui-task6.png)

-If we leave things like that, in 5 minutes, PYTQ will destroy our worker: the worker is idle and there are no more tasks in the batch.
+If we leave things like that, in 5 minutes, scitq will destroy our worker: the worker is idle and there are no more tasks in the batch.

 In case you did not see properly the texts change, let's re-run the task, which is done clicking here:
 ![task step 7](img/ui-task7.png)